kauri0/Kauri.sBS/_posts/Published/2023-09-21-Dear-Emil's-Mother.md

 My friends ask me to tell stories – and it seems, for some reason, now they all want to meet you and your family.
 Though we could not speak directly, I felt your motherly warmth and kindness.
 I really enjoyed spending the afternoon with you.

 <br>
 What is it about your culture, that makes you so kind to strangers?
-Along my travels I met many Ukranian people, and they have all been so kind, caring, charitable to me.
+Along my travels I met many Ukranian people, and they have all been so friendly, emotionally open, curious, kind, caring, charitable to me.
+One day, when this is all over, I must visit.

 <br>
 I wish all the best for you, your family and your countrymen.